bikematrix/documentation/docs/quick-start.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Quick Start - Web Components
+# Quick Start - SDK

 Follow these steps to quickly see our solution in action with our staging API, checking compatibility with some brake pads.

-This covers simple web component integration through either NPM installation or including the script from the CDN.
+This covers simple SDK integration through either NPM installation or including the script from the CDN.

 ### 1. Add the Script